aijianiula0601/Open-Assistant/docs/docs/faq.md

 </summary>

-Yes, the model code, weights, and data will be released for free.
-We also hope to host a free public instance of the final model.
+The model code, weights, and data are free.
+We are additionally hosting a free public instance of our best current model for as long as we can thanks to compute donation from Stability AI via LAION!

 </details>